Geometric invariants of locally compact groups: the homotopical perspective: via proper actions

 \section{$\TopS^n$ via proper actions}

-We now present a characterization of the $\Sigma$-sets in terms of an action on a locally compact Hausdorff space~$X$, extending results in Section~3.2 of Abels-Tiemeyer's article \cite{AT97}.
+We now present a characterization of the $\Sigma$-sets in terms of an action on a locally compact Hausdorff space~$X$, extending results in Section~3.2 of Abels--Tiemeyer's article \cite{AT97}.
 Actions $\alpha \colon G\times X \to X$ are always assumed to be continuous and denoted by $\alpha(g,x) =: g\cdot x$.
 We remind the reader that $\alpha$~is \textbf{proper} if the map

 is proper.
 Another useful description is the following:

 \begin{lem}[Properness via $\Ret$] The action $\alpha \colon G\times X \to X$ is proper if and only if for every $K\in \C(X)$ the set is compact. \end{lem}